Understanding Competitive Advantage

 The strategy is super simple.
 I couldn’t understand why job seekers weren’t doing it themselves.
 You should always position yourself for the maximum potential advantage.

-This advantage is why I joined the amazing team here at ResumeWriter.SG back in 2010.
+This advantage is why I joined the amazing team here at ResumeWriter.SG years back.

 I saw my competitive advantage in understanding psychology and recruitment mechanisms, and instead of competing with other head-hunters like me in a crowded field, I elected to leave the professional recruitment industry and go after an underserved market.